pinecone-router/router/README.md

 ## Compatibility

-V2 is compatible with Alpine.js v3!
+This is now compatible with Alpine.js v3!

 ## About